nickesparza/ga-1-project-burger/readme.md

     unsuccessful orders
     their point total
 15. Be able to press a button or click the screen to restart the game or return to title.

+Feature List
+1. Playable character that can move
+2. Generate random burger combos and push to goal window
+3. Areas with collision that cannot be passed through (maze)
+4. Ingredient tiles that add an ingredient to the player's burger
+5. Pass/fail check upon delivering to service window
+6. Point allocation with multiplier based on number of ingredients past 2 or 3
+7. Timer that ends the game when it reaches 0
+8. Menu functionality for starting/restarting the game and displaying results